alishams21/lineagentic-kg/README.md

   <img src="https://raw.githubusercontent.com/lineagentic/lineagentic-catalog/main/images/lineagenticcatalog.jpg" alt="Lineagentic Logo" width="880" height="300">
 </div>

-# Lineagentic-Catalog
+# Lineagentic-KG

-Lineagentic-Catalog is more than just a data catalog—it's a graph-native metadata platform that turns simple YAML definitions into a fully operational, customizable, and governed data model.
-With extendability built in, automatic generation of REST APIs, automatic generation of CLI tooling it delivers a "batteries included" experience for modern data teams.

-## Features
+Lineagentic-KG is a knowledge graph builder that converts simple YAML definitions into a fully operational and customizable knowledge graph.
+While one key use case is building a data catalog, the framework is generic and extensible—making it easy to define entities, aspects, and relationships for any domain.

+With automatic REST API and CLI tooling generation, Lineagentic-KG delivers a “batteries included” experience for quickly turning YAML into production-ready graph-based systems.

+##Features

-- **Generic Metadata Model Generator**: Highly customizable metadata model that can be extended to support new entities, aspects, and relationships.
+- **Generic Metadata Model Generator**: Define flexible, extensible models with entities, aspects, and relationships.
-- **REST APIs Generator**: Generate FastAPI endpoints from registry system.
+- **REST API Generator**: Automatically expose FastAPI endpoints from your YAML registry.
-- **CLI Tooling Generator**: Generate CLI commands from registry system.
+- **CLI Tooling Generator**: Instantly get CLI commands derived from the registry.
-- **Type Safety**: Generated code ensures proper data handling
+- **Type-Safe Code**: Ensure correctness and reliability in data handling.

 ## Quick Start